Pigmentation Skin Care At A Glance

 Amount: Two finger lengths of sunscreen is equal to around 2 to 3 mls.
 This is the recommended amount for your face, neck and chest.
 As Caroline Hirons says ‘ take it down to your tits.’

 Frequency: Twice a day.
 Once in the morning, and reapply around midday.
 This especially applies to patients who have melasma pigmentation.

-*If you are a morning walker, you should apply sunscreen before your walk, reapply again after a shower.
-If you are undertaking exercise-water sports, you should use a waterproof sunscreen.
+*If you are a morning walker, you should apply sunscreen before your walk, and reapply again after a shower.
+If you are undertaking exercise-water sports, you should use waterproof sunscreen.
 Ego Sunsense, Neutrogena, Cancer Council & Banana Boat make great sunscreens that stick.
 Invest.